 When someone files for bankruptcy, they inure the benefit of the automatic stay.
 The Automatic Stay, which is found in Section 362 of the Bankruptcy Code, states that upon filing bankruptcy, there is an order for relief that goes into effect automatically that stops:

 the enforcement, against the debtor or against property of the estate, of a judgment obtained before the commencement of the case under this title;

 any act to obtain possession of property of the estate or of property from the estate or to exercise control over property of the estate.

 Fortunately, wage garnishments fall squarely within this definition.

 One strategy that I always try to undertake, and that you should undertake if you file bankruptcy to stop wage garnishments, is to include the marshal or the sheriff handling the wage garnishment for notice purposes.
 The faster the marshal or sheriff receives notice of a bankruptcy filing, the faster they will halt the garnishment.
 While it is the responsibility of a creditor to stop enforcement of a wage garnishment if a bankruptcy is filed, that may take some time, and this is a strategy to have the wage garnishment stopped sooner.

 Wage garnishments are a tool that creditors use to enforce and satisfy money judgments that they obtain.
-Unfortunately, wage garnishments can do a lot of damage to people, especially if you live paycheck to paycheck.
-Filing for bankruptcy can stop wage garnishments.
+Unfortunately, regardless of the type of garnishment (whether it’s garnishment for child support, consumer debts, or unpaid taxes) wage garnishments can do a lot of damage to people, especially if you live paycheck to paycheck.
+If you’re exploring debt relief options, you should be aware that filing bankruptcy can stop wage garnishments.

 If you would like to learn more about filing for bankruptcy to stop wage garnishments, or if you’re looking to file bankruptcy, contact the Law Office of Richard Kistnen today using the contact info below.